nbbrd/heylogs/README.md

 - Checks format
 - Extracts versions

+The `check` feature also contains a check if during an update of the CHANGELOG.md file, areas of released versions are touched.
+For instance, a contributor starts a pull request and adds their change to CHANGELOG.md.
+Then, the main branch is released.
+Now, the PR should move the changelog entry to the new `[unreleased]` section.
+Therefore, `heylogs` warns in case there are modifications inside blocks of released versions.
+One has to enable this check explicitly by the `-g` command line parameter.

 ## Command-line tool

 Heylogs CLI runs on any desktop operating system such as Microsoft Windows, Solaris OS, Apple macOS, Ubuntu and other various Linux distributions.
-It requires a Java SE Runtime Environment (JRE) version 8 or later to run on such as OpenJDK.
+It requires a Java SE Runtime Environment (JRE) version 11 or later to run on such as OpenJDK.

 ### Installation